simmundi/trurl/docs/engine.md

 # Engine

-`Engine` is the object coordinating and managing:
+`Engine` is the object coordinating storing and managing:
 - components (in turn, managed by `Mapper` instances)
 - sessions (it uses a stored `SessionFactory`)
-- systems - although it does not store systems, merely executes them
 - listeners

+It allows for running pieces of logic, called *systems*, but engine does not store or manage `System` instances.

-The list of components available and session configuration are immutable and initialized at construction time.
+The list of components available and session configuration are **immutable** and initialized at construction time.
 On the other hand, different objects can require existence of certain components.